mahmoudsebak/Search-Engine/README.md

 # Search-Engine
-A crawled based search eninge with extra features as image search, voice recognition and personalized search.
+A crawled based search engine with extra features as image search, voice recognition and personalized search.